How to use home equity to remodel your home

 If possible, the home improvements you complete after accessing home equity would add to your home’s value.
 This way, what you spend is like an investment in your property, helping to rebuild your equity.
 You also don’t have to borrow more of your equity than you need for a renovation.

-2. Determine your home equity
+2. Calculate your home equity

 3. Decide on a way of accessing your equity